 - Form AD-1049, “Certification Regarding a Drug-Free Workplace Requirement (Grants).”

 - Form AD-3031, “Assurance Regarding Felony Conviction or Tax Delinquent Status for Corporate Applicants.”

 After grant approval and through grant completion, you will be required to provide the following:

 a.
 A SF-425, “Federal Financial Report,” and a project performance report will be required on a semiannual basis (due 30 working days after end of the semiannual period).
-For the purposes of this grant, semiannual periods end on March 31st and September 30th.
-The project performance reports shall include the following: A comparison of actual accomplishments to the objectives established for that period;
+The project performance reports shall include a comparison of actual accomplishments to the objectives established for that period;

 b.
 Reasons why established objectives were not met, if applicable;